Understand how to write and record information about your child’s exploitation that can be used by the police as evidence.

 Dates and times: details of when your child may have been with perpetrators.

-Gifts: recent acquisitions that your child wouldn’t normally be able to afford (eg clothing, make-up, iPods, iPhones etc).
+Gifts: things that your child wouldn’t normally be able to afford or you don’t know where they have come from (for example clothes, trainers, make-up, mobile phones etc).

 Witnesses: people who may have witnessed your child in the company of the suspected perpetrators (ie neighbours, school peers).